ncellar/caxap/README.md

 # caxap (v0.1.0) - Sweeten your Java code

-caxap is a syntactic macro system on the top of the Java language.
-It works as a source pre-processor.
+caxap is a syntactic macro system working on top of the Java language.
+It acts as a source pre-processor.

 "caxap" means "sugar" in russian.
 It should be pronounced "katchap".
 (This is not the correct russian pronunciation, which sounds more like "zehrer" or